dib-lab/2020-paper-sourmash-gather/manuscript.md

 # Introduction

 Shotgun DNA sequencing of microbial communities is an important technique for studying host-associated and environmental microbiomes [@doi:10.1038/s41587-020-0718-6; @doi:10.1111/1462-2920.15314].
-By sampling the genomic content of microbial communities, shotgun metagenomics enables the taxonomic and functional characterization of microbiomes [@doi:10.1038/s41586-019-1238-8; @doi:10.1126/science.1261359].
+By sampling the genomic content of microbial communities, shotgun metagenomics enables the taxonomic and functional characterization of microbiomes
+[@doi:10.1038/s41586-019-1238-8; @doi:10.1126/science.1261359].
-However, this characterization relies critically on the methods and databases used to interpret the sequencing data [@doi:10.1038/d41586-019-01654-0; @doi:10.1038/s41592-021-01141-3;
+However, this characterization relies critically on the methods and databases used to interpret the sequencing data [@doi:10.1038/d41586-019-01654-0; @doi:10.1038/s41592-021-01141-3; @doi:10.1101/2021.07.12.451567; @doi:10.1093/bib/bbx120].
-@doi:10.1101/2021.07.12.451567; @doi:10.1093/bib/bbx120].

-Metagenome function and taxonomy is typically inferred from available reference genomes and gene catalogs, via direct genomic alignment [@doi:10.7554/eLife.65088;@doi:10.1186/s13062-018-0208-7], large-scale protein search [@doi:10.1093/bioinformatics/btab184;@doi:10.1093/nar/gky1085], or k-mer matches [@doi:10.1186/s13059-019-1891-0;@doi:10.1038/ncomms11257].
-For many of these methods, the substantial increase in the number of available microbial reference genomes (1.1m in GenBank as of November 2021) presents a significant practical obstacle to comprehensive compositional analyses, and most methods choose representative subsets of available genomic information to analyze; for example, bioBakery 3 provides a database containing 99.2k reference genomes [@doi:10.7554/eLife.65088].
-Scaling metagenome analysis approaches to make use of the rapidly increasing size of GenBank is an activate endeavor in the field [@ganon, @metalign].
+Metagenome function and taxonomy is typically inferred from available reference genomes and gene catalogs, via direct genomic alignment [@biobakery3;@meganlr], large-scale protein search [@mmseqs2;@eggnog], or k-mer matches [@kraken2;@kaiju].
+For many of these methods, the substantial increase in the number of available microbial reference genomes (1.1m in GenBank as of November 2021) presents a significant practical obstacle to comprehensive compositional analyses, and most methods choose representative subsets of available genomic information to analyze; for example, bioBakery 3 provides a database containing 99.2k reference genomes [@biobakery3].
+Scaling metagenome analysis approaches to make use of the rapidly increasing size of GenBank is an active endeavor in the field [@ganon; @metalign].

 Here, we describe a lightweight and scalable approach to compositional analysis of shotgun metagenome data based on finding the minimum set of reference genomes that accounts for all known k-mers in a metagenome - a "minimum metagenome cover".
-We use a mod-hash based sketching approach for k-mers to reduce memory requirements [@doi:10.1109/SEQUEN.1997.666900], and implement a polynomial-time greedy approximation algorithm for the minimum set cover analysis.
+We use a mod-hash based sketching approach for k-mers to reduce memory requirements [@broder_minhash], and implement a polynomial-time greedy approximation algorithm for the minimum set cover analysis [@polynomial_minsetcov].

 Our approach tackles the selection of appropriate reference genomes for downstream analysis and provides a computationally efficient